fre-hu/mdarray/DESIGN.md

 It is solved by having separate view types that can contain metadata, and that a reference is simply a pointer to the internal metadata structure `RawSlice`.
-The owned array type `Tensor` has the same metadata structure, which makes it possible to dereference from both the owned array and view types to a single reference type.
+The owned array type `Array` has the same metadata structure, which makes it possible to dereference from both the owned array and view types to a single reference type.